Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 #### Identify.add

 This method increments a user property by some numerical value.
-If the user property doesn't have a value set yet, it's initialized to 0 before being incremented.
+If the user property doesn't have a value set yet, it's initialized to 0 before it's incremented.
 For example, you can track a user's travel count.

 ```ts
 import { Identify, identify } from '@amplitude/analytics-browser';